Collaborating on Data Science Projects

 Every data science project will have periods where progress seems slow.
 These are often crucial phases where deep learning is happening.
 Good managers understand this and look for indicators of progress beyond immediate deliverables:

-The key is maintaining transparent communication during these phases.
-Regular pair programming sessions can help here too - they provide natural checkpoints for sharing thinking and getting feedback.
+Transparent communication matters most during these stretches.
+Regular pair programming sessions help because they create natural checkpoints for sharing thinking and getting feedback.

-The key is finding what works for your team.
+From there, calibrate collaboration to your team.
 While collaboration is powerful, don't force it just because it's prescribed - even by this book.
 Balance is critical: avoid disappearing for weeks at a time, but also protect space for deep individual work.
-Pair up when tackling new territory or when you're stuck, work solo when you need to think deeply about a problem.
+Pair up when tackling new territory or when you're stuck; work solo when you need to think deeply about a problem.
 Use AI to accelerate the mechanical parts of your work.
 But above all, focus on doing real science rather than just going through the motions of agile ceremonies.